TNTurnerLab/PYRUS/README.md

           * ex :  -f qm.bed -c chr.bed -d /path/to/directory -i green -p .bed.gz

-       * Add -a {AnnotationBedFile.bed} to add an annotation track to all plots.
+       * (Interactive) Add -a {AnnotationBedFile.bed} to add an annotation track to all plots.

           * ex : -f qm.bed -c chr.bed -d /path/to/directory -a myexonstoplot.bed

           * ex : -f qm.bed -c chr.bed -a myexonstoplot.bed

+      * (Non-Interactive) Add -a {AnnotationBedFile.bed} AND -n "y,1,2,3,4,color,color,y,name" to add an annotation track to all plots.

+          * ex : -f qm.bed -c chr.bed -d /path/to/directory -a myexonstoplot.bed -n "y,1,2,3,4,color,color,y,name"

+          * ex : -f qm.bed -c chr.bed -a myexonstoplot.bed n "y,1,2,3,4,color,color,y,name"

       * Add -b y to create a box-plot window on the line graph displaying the average copy number estimation and in a blue rhombus, the average copy number of the file presented in -f flag will be displayed on top of tye box plot.

           * ex: -f qm.bed -c chr.bed -b y